SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 Racing with Jona is easy, just begin your race and wait until Jona will contact you.
 This will be a few seconds after you crossed the start finish line after your first complete lap.
 To achieve this, the ACC plugin will start *Race Engineer.exe*, which is located in the *Binaries* folder, as a subprocess, as long as you are out on a track.
 (Note for developers: The communication between those two processes uses named pipes.
 For more technical information, see the [technical information](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#technical-information) section below).

 Most of the information, that Jona needs, will be collected from the telemetry information of the simulation game.
-But because this data does not contain every required information, additional data is required to understand the given race situation and the corresponding telemetry information, and to precisely predict tyre pressures, fuel requirements, and so on.
+Unfortunately, this data does not contain every required information, and also there are additional data and configuration information, which are required by Jona.
+For example, data is required to understand the given race situation and the corresponding telemetry information, and to precisely predict tyre pressures, fuel requirements, tyre compound recommendations, and so on.
+In the end, all that means, that some setup work is required, before you start your race.

-### Race Settings
+### Race Engineer Settings

-Because of this, we now come to an unpleasant part of the game, at least for the moment.
-As I already said, Jona needs additional knowledge, which is not provided by the telemetry data of the simulation game.
-To provide this information, a *Race Engineer.settings* file exist in the *Simulator Controller\Config* folder in your user *Documents* folder, which you have to edit for each race.
-The next version of Simulator Controller will provide a graphical user interface for this task at least and I am still trying to gather at least the setup part of this information from the simulation game itself.
+That said, we now come to an unpleasant part of the game, at least for the moment.
+The additional knowledge Jona needs is stored in a special file, *Race Engineer.settings*, that exists in the *Simulator Controller\Config* folder in your user *Documents* folder, which you have to modify for each race.
+You can do this by editing this file using a text editor or you can use a graphical user interface by using the application *Race Engineer Settings.exe* from the *Binaries* folder.
+As a side note, I am still trying to gather at least the setup part of this information from the simulation game itself.

+The *Race Engineer.settings* looks like this:

 	[Race Settings]
 	OutLap=true